History and Background

 - Embry-Riddle was founded in Cincinnati, Ohio, on Dec.
 17, 1925, by barnstormer John Paul Riddle and entrepreneur T. Higbee Embry as the Embry-Riddle Company.
 The company opened the Embry-Riddle School of Aviation the following spring.

-- Embry-Riddle is an independent, nonprofit, nonsectarian, coeducational university serving culturally diverse students seeking careers in aviation, aerospace, business, engineering, and related fields.
+- Embry-Riddle is an independent, nonprofit, nonsectarian, coeducational university serving culturally diverse students seeking careers in aviation, aerospace, business, engineering, security and intelligence and related fields.

 - Embry-Riddle is a tax-exempt educational institution organized under IRS Sec.
 501(c)(3) and Sec.
 509(a).